tgstation/common_core/Interesting Planets/Human Space/The Core Territories.md

 Adasta, as is perhaps expected for a planet of its importance, is well represented in the senate- in fact, it is overrepresented relative to its population.
 This is perceived by many to be a deliberate choice to avoid a repeat of the disastrous Martian revolution, particularly as Adasta is now critical to maintaining humanity's industrial and military sectors.

-As far as life on Adasta is concerned, the planet is considered by many to be "Earth, but rainier".
+As far as life on Adasta is concerned, the planet is considered by many to be "Earth, but darker and rainier".
 Modern industrial techniques and technology allow the planet's industry to run cleanly, giving a remarkably low pollution relative to its industrial capacity.
 While the planet may lack some of the old-world charm of Earth, it more than makes up for it with its modern city design.
 They say that Adasta City has humanity's best nightlife, as well as some of the best quality of life anywhere in human space.
 The constant battering rain is a mere inconvenience when every street has a cover.

 The twin moons of Adasta, Romulus and Remus, have become true industrial heartlands in much the same way as Earth's own moon, with major shipyards and manufacturing facilities.